syncfusion-content/blazor-docs/blazor/combobox/filtering.md

 ## Prevent popup opening when filtering

 This is achieved by using the [BeforeOpenEventArgs.Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.BeforeOpenEventArgs.html#Syncfusion_Blazor_DropDowns_BeforeOpenEventArgs_Cancel) argument.
 The `BeforeOpenEventArgs.Cancel` argument is set as `true` when the filtering action takes place and as `false` when there is no filtering action.
-Filtering action can be identified using the Filtering Event.
+The Filtering Event can be used to identify when the filtering action is taking place.

 {% highlight cshtml %}